Mihir3009/Help-me-think-v2/README.md

 ## How to Create a Task?

+To get the idea about how to create a task, you can go through the Algorithm 1 (Page 4) in our [recent study](https://arxiv.org/pdf/2208.08232.pdf).
+Apart from that you can also see the below example.

-Let's create a task for generating a bio for you.
+**Example:** Let's create a task for generating a bio for you.

 **Step 1**: You need to start with pre_question_prompt which helps you to generate the question-answer pairs.